poezio/poezio/README.rst

        Hacking
 =======================

-If you want to contribute, you are invited on poezio@muc.poezio.eu to announce your ideas, what you are going to do, or to seek help if you have trouble understanding some of the code.
+If you want to contribute, you will be welcome on `poezio@muc.poez.io <xmpp:poezio@muc.poez.io?join>`_ to announce your ideas, what you are going to do, or to seek help if you have trouble understanding some of the code.

 The preferred way to submit changes is through a public git repository.
 But mercurial repositories or simple patches are also welcome.